dravila-sl/Research-Data-Management-Framework/DataStorage-file-naming-conventions.md

 ### What to consider before establishing a naming convention?

-1. What distinct these files from other files?
+1. What distinguish these files from other files?
 (Consider metadata like the content, date, location, etc.)

 2. Pick the three most important metadata.
 (It is not a "the more the merrier" situation)